-- a.
-Will receive a name badge with the SDSU Extension logo, and 'Master Gardener' title, to be worn while volunteering. - Has successfully completed his or her internship (50 hours of service within first 2 years after completing course and successfully passing test). - Annually fulfills and reports a minimum of 20 required volunteer hours and 10 required continuing education hours by December 31st. - d.
+a.
+Will receive a name badge with the SDSU Extension logo, and 'Master Gardener' title, to be worn while volunteering.

+- Has successfully completed his or her internship (40 hours of service within 12 months of completing the course and successfully passing the test). - c.
+Annually fulfills and reports a minimum of 20 required volunteer hours and 10 required continuing education hours by Dec.
+31. - d.
 Is eligible for volunteer activities as a Master Gardener statewide. - e.
-May serve in local leadership capacities as a Master Gardener - f.
+May serve in local leadership capacities as a Master Gardener. - f.
 May apply to and serve on the SDMG Association Board. - g.
-Has access to SDSU Extension-provided resources such as websites, listservs, and education events.
+Has access to SDSU Extension-provided resources such as websites, listservs and education events.